1965 San Diego Chargers season: Week 13: vs. New York Jets

 San Diego forced four turnovers by Jets quarterback Joe Namath in an easy victory.
 The Chargers' first two drives ended with interceptions thrown by Hadl and Lincoln, but the Jets could only answer with two field goal tries, one missed and one blocked.
 After the latter of these, San Diego drove 61 yards in 10 plays to take the lead on Lincoln's 1-yard run.
-Graham intercepted Namath on the Charger 42 on the following possession, and San Diego drove to another Lincoln touchdown, this time a tackle-breaking 25-yard catch and run on 3rd and 7.
-Petrich and Gross sacked Namath on the next play from scrimmage, forcing a sack that Faison recovered at the New York 15.
+Graham intercepted Namath on the Chargers 42-yard line on the following possession, and San Diego drove to another Lincoln touchdown, this time a tackle-breaking 25-yard catch and run on 3rd and 7.
+Petrich and Gross sacked Namath on the next play from scrimmage, forcing a sack that Faison recovered at the New York 15-yard line.
 That led to a Travenio field goal and, after a Degen interception, a 17–0 halftime lead.

 On the first play of the second half, Graham intercepted a Namath pass near the right sideline, and returned it 51 yards for a touchdown.
 Namath was able to get the Jets on the scoreboard with a touchdown pass on their next drive, but San Diego restored their 24-point advantage only four plays later, with Hadl finding Alworth open at the 5 for a 46-yard touchdown.
 After stopping the Jets on downs, the Chargers ended the scoring early in the final quarter with another long Hadl-to-Alworth connection, this time of 36 yards.

 Lincoln rushed 13 times for 57 yards and a touchdown, while catching 2 passes for 46 yards and another touchdown.
 Alworth caught 7 passes for 147 yards and two touchdowns.
 The result left San Diego at 7–2–3, leading the Raiders (7–4–1) and Chiefs (6–4–2), and able to clinch the AFL West title with a win the following week.